Coconut Date Balls

 • In a small, heavy saucepan over low heat, melt the butter with the sugar.
 Add the egg and combine, stirring until warmed through, about a minute.

-• Add the dates and increase heat to medium-low.
+• Add the dates and increase the heat to medium-low.
 Cook, stirring constantly, until the mixture is thick, 5-7 minutes.

 • Cool, then store in an airtight container for up to 3 days.